-Dustin Rhodes Gives An Emotional Speech At ‘WWE Starrcade’ About His Father Dusty [Video]
+Dustin Rhodes Gives An Emotional Speech At ‘WWE Starrcade’ About His Father, Dusty [Video]

 — WWE on ESPN (@WWEonESPN) November 26, 2017

-Dustin discussed how he is so thankful to be a part of this event, and how it brings back so many memories.
-He remembers sitting in the crowd watching The Gathering (Starrcade 1985) as a fan, and now he is competing in a WWE Starrcade live event.
+Dustin discussed how he was so thankful to be a part of the event, and how it brought back so many memories.
+He remembered sitting in the crowd watching The Gathering (Starrcade 1985) as a fan, and now he was competing in a WWE Starrcade live event.
 He added that the fans have stood by him for all the years, whether they loved him or hated him, and “we’ve done some wonderful things together.”

 Special moment for @Goldust The Natural!!! #WWEStarrcade pic.twitter.com/3tBi000DGB